Serie A Wrap: Barrow scores as Boga's Atalanta miss out on Europe | Goal.com

 Heading into the clash staged at the Gewiss Stadium, Gian Piero Gasperini’s Goddess needed a win over the visiting Blues to earn a Europa Conference League place.

-Unfortunately, they were pegged down by a 79th minute strike by super-sub Leo Stulac after he was teed up by Nedim Bajrami.
+Unfortunately, they were pegged back by a 79th-minute strike by super-sub Leo Stulac after he was teed up by Nedim Bajrami.

-Cote d'Ivoire international played all 90 minutes, yet he could not prevent Gasperini’s men from crumbling before their own fans.
+The Cote d'Ivoire international played all 90 minutes, but he could not prevent Gasperini’s men from crumbling before their fans.

 In another Italian elite division match, Morocco’s Sofyan Amrabat and Ghana’s Alfred Duncan dazzled as Fiorentina overcame Juventus 2-0 inside Stadio Artemio Franchi.